 - A. Hydraulic pump.
 The parts 1-3 below are positioned in the hydraulic pump.

 - 1. Charge pump, 49-51 bar.

 - 2. Main pump.

 - 3. Pressure reliefe valve for the charge pressure.

 - 4. Oil tank

 - B. Steering valve including the following:

 - 5. Gear

 - 6. Distributor

 - 7, 8.
 Pressure lines to transmit the steering power.

 - 9. Steering cylinder.

 - 10. Auxiliary hydraulics.

 - 11. Pressure reliefe valve 31-33 bar.

-- 12. Filter
+- 12. Filter.

-Red is the feeding pressure to the steering valve and auxiliary hydraulics.

-Yellow is the feeding pressure to auxiliary hydraulics connected after the steering valve.

-Green lines can act both as pressure lines and return lines, depending on the movements.
+- Red is the feeding pressure to the steering valve and auxiliary hydraulics. - Yellow is the feeding pressure to auxiliary hydraulics connected after the steering valve. - Blue is the atmospheric pressure in the oil tank and lines. - Green lines can act both as pressure lines and return lines, depending on the movements

 The charge pump (1) is sucking oil from the tank and pumping it into the steering valve.
-Since the stering is not in use, the oil flows without resistance through the steering valve, distributor and to the remaining auxiliary hydraulics.
+Since the steering is not in use, the oil flows without resistance through the steering valve, distributor and to the remaining auxiliary hydraulics.
 From the auxiliary hydraulics, the oil is flowing back to the tank via the filter (12).